 Here’s a 1-week menu for a very low carb ketogenic diet.
 This plan contains less than 50 grams of carbs per day.

-- Breakfast: two eggs fried in coconut oil, served with sautéed peppers and spinach
+- Breakfast: 2 eggs fried in coconut oil, served with sautéed peppers and spinach

 - Lunch: bunless cheeseburger and a green salad topped with sliced avocado and dressed with olive oil and lemon juice